muratk5n/thirdwave/en/README.md

 ---

-Yogurt.. that too is Middle Eastern, Mediterrenian.
+Yogurt.. dumb nationalists are wrong on that one too

 [[-]](2020/04/turkist-narrative-anatolia.html#yogurt)